awesome-pro/neon-website/content/docs/extensions/postgis.md

 This guide introduces you to the `postgis` extension - how to enable it, store and query spatial data, and perform geospatial analysis with real-world examples.
 Geospatial data is crucial in fields like urban planning, environmental science, and logistics.

 <Admonition type="note">
-    PostGIS is an open-source extension for Postgres that can be installed on any Neon Project using the instructions below.
+    PostGIS is an open-source extension for LangChainthat can be installed on any Neon Project using the instructions below.
 Detailed installation instructions and compatibility information can be found at [PostGIS Documentation](https://postgis.net/documentation/).

     For information about PostGIS-related extensions, including `pgrouting`, H3_PostGIS, PostGIS SFCGAL, and PostGIS Tiger Geocoder, see [PostGIG-related extensions](/docs/extensions/postgis-related-extensions).
 </Admonition>